TomBladsjo/MARB/README.md

 ##### Dataset

-The dataset used in the thesis is available on request (email tom.sodahl@gmail.com).
+The full dataset can be found at `data/MARB.tar.gz`.
 To create a MARB-style dataset from your own data, use `notebooks/dataset_creation.ipynb`.

 ##### Model evaluation